Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Meanwhile, the vehicle type was progressively upgraded after Metrobus took over.
 Darts had been used on odd occasions by both Selkent and Kentish Bus, but were very rare owing to a width restriction in Ravensbourne Park.
 This had originally been set at 2.13m (7') but was widened to 2.3m (7'6") when the 284 was introduced along this road.
 Although Darts are narrow enough to pass through safely, the midibuses were slightly narrower and shorter and there was a reluctance to risk damage to the larger Darts.

 However, Metrobus seemed less concerned about this and Dart workings became fairly common, as it was found that the Metroriders acquired from Kentish Bus had not been maintained properly and were very unreliable.
-This is slightly ironic as Metrobus is usually noted for its meticulous allocation of the correct vehicle types to the correct routes!
+This is slightly ironic as Metrobus was usually noted for its meticulous allocation of the correct vehicle types to the correct routes!
 Metrobus was keen to dispose of the acquired Metroriders altogether, and therefore took the opportunity to replace them with Darts when these became available.
 The company’s flagship route, the 358, was to be converted from operation by a batch of ten 9.8m Dart/Plaxtons to an equal number of 10.7m low floor Optare Excels.
 Thus in a complicated cascading move Darts arrived on the 284 on a permanent basis in 1997.
 The 9.8m Darts moved to the 181, where they displaced 9m Darts with luggage pens that had been acquired from Kentish Bus to the 351/361, where they displaced 9m Darts without luggage pens to the 352/146, where they displaced 8.5m Darts to the 284!
-This is all a slight approximation as the totals don’t match exactly.
+This is all a slight approximation as the totals didn’t match exactly.
 In particular 9m Darts were used to top up the 284.

 From 1998 Metrobus had been successful in winning route 233, and ordered 5 10.2m Dart SLFs for this route.
 However, a diversion of the route via Longlands Road caused much protest by residents, and to appease them it was agreed to use smaller buses instead.
 These smaller buses were to be the 8.5m standard Darts from the 284!
 The 10.2m SLF Darts were instead put on the 181, the displaced 9.8m Darts then moving onto the 284 to provide a welcome capacity increase.
 Fears that the length of these buses would prevent them safely negotiating the width barrier were allayed.
 Later a further 3 Dart SLFs were purchased in order to fully convert the 181 to low floor, and the 284 to 9.8m Dart.
 An eighth bus was eventually added to the schedule to improve reliability, although LTB had been very reluctant to agree the extra costs.